 Tests are conducted in a non-threatening way with no notice to children or parents.
 In this way we can get a true benchmark of our performance.
 The school consistently achieves above the national average in all subjects.
 Assessment information is shared with parents at parent consultation evenings and on school reports.

+The needs of gifted and talented children are met in class and through enrichment clubs and activities.
+We are proud of the success of these children who regularly go onto achieve scholarships to Senior Schools.
 Our scholarship programme enables us to develop gifted and talented children across different areas of school life; in turn these children contribute positively to the school.
 Scholarships are available for children in the prep department (7-11 years old) .

 As a balance to encouraging gifted and talented children we are proud of our work in helping children who require additional learning support.